Terraform Associate Certification: Hashicorp Certified

 • terraform apply: Proceed of the creation

-• terraform show: Details of the resources we’ve just created
+• terraform show: Details of the resources we’ve just created.
+Command is used to inspect the current state file in Terraform

 • terraform output: See all the outputs